xy-zheng/xy-zheng.github.io/index.md

 ## Research Interests

-- Currently, I mainly focus on the statistical inference of Individual Treatment Effect, design of Optimal Treatment Regime, and their applications in financial risk management and precision marketing.
+- Currently, I mainly focus on the statistical inference of Individual Treatment Effect, design of Optimal Dynamic Treatment Regime, and their applications in financial risk management and precision marketing.
 - I also have a wide interest in Causal learning for Out-of-distribution Prediction, Tree-based machine learning methods, and Environmental statistics.